AI Query Builder for Bioinformatics

 What this agent knows how to do

-Generate Query Interface Code
+Generate Web Query Interfaces

-Draft Backend Query Scripts
+Write Backend Query Scripts

-Update UI Elements for Schema Changes
+Update UI for Schema Changes

-Produce Technical Documentation
+Draft Technical Documentation

 Debug Query Logic